tom-howard/ros/content/com2009/la1/week5.md

                 return

-            ## TODO: Print a message to indicate that the request was valid
+            ## TODO: Print a message to indicate that the requested goal was valid
             print(f"...")

-            # Get the robot's current odometry from the Tb3Odometry() object:
+            # Get the robot's current odometry from the Tb3Odometry() class:
             self.posx0 = self.tb3_odom.posx
             self.posy0 = self.tb3_odom.posy
-            # Get information about objects up ahead from the Tb3LaserScan() object:
+            # Get information about objects up ahead from the Tb3LaserScan() class:
             self.closest_object = self.tb3_lidar.min_distance
             self.closest_object_location = self.tb3_lidar.closest_object_position

-            ## TODO: set the robot velocity (as specified by a "goal" parameter)...
+            ## TODO: set the robot's forward velocity (as specified in the "goal")...
             self.vel_controller...

+            ## TODO: establish a conditional statement so that the
+            ## while loop continues as long as the distance to the closest object
+            ## ahead of the robot is always greater than the "approach distance"
+            ## (as specified in the "goal")...
-            while self.tb3_lidar.min_distance > goal.approach_distance:
+            while {something} > {something_else}:
-                # Get new LaserScan data:
+                # update LaserScan data:
                 self.closest_object = self.tb3_lidar.min_distance
                 self.closest_object_location = self.tb3_lidar.closest_object_position